'Humans Of Searchmont'

 “Lars had a stuffed moose his mom had left at our house that was perfect for his helmet.
 I wanted a toy squirrel (to be "Moose & Squirrel" from Rocky & Bullwinkle), but couldn't find one.
 It was funny listening to how this story unfolds to having Lars trying to convince his wife to have a stuffed pig on the helmet…”he still doesn't understand why I said no”.
 They decided to go with a stuffed duck and now their friends know them as 'Moose & Duck'.

-Now their helmets always have the Duck and Moose stuffed animals on them and "became an on going joke on how they can always find each other."
+Now their helmets always have the Duck and Moose stuffed animals on them and "became an on going joke on how we can always find each other."

 “Lars and I have been to Searchmont in the past, but not in a few years.
 We had and awesome weekend at Searchmont.
 We were very impressed by the children's race program, they were having so much fun!
 We loved riding in the woods and we are both fans of bumps in trees.
 I took a picture of Lars in front of the 'Moose Difficult' sign-because sometimes he is!
 We would love to come back."